okta/okta-auth-dotnet/MIGRATING.md

 ## New configuration model

-In order to use the `IdxClient`, you will need to configure additional properties.
+In order to use the `IdxClient`, you need to configure additional properties.
 For more information, check out our [embedded Auth guide](https://developer.okta.com/docs/guides/oie-embedded-sdk-overview/main/#get-started-with-the-sdk).

 The simplest way to construct a client is via code: